mgishere13/mgplayz-bot/README.md

 * [Latest] v1.0.0

 ## Before you begin (IMPORTANT)
-- Some packages require a package called `windows-build-tools` to work properly.
+- Make sure you installed a package called `windows-build-tools`.
 Without this, some packages might not install correctly or will outright fail.
 To install this package, open an administrative command prompt or powershell window and type `npm i -g windows-build-tools` and it should install.

 ## Hosting
 * Requirements:
   * Node v14 (required for voice support and optional chaining support)
-  * pnpm version 5 (most-efficient) [or npm version 6 if you want]
+  * Latest version of npm
-  * git
+  * Git
   * nano
-  * Atleast 100MB of free memory
+  * Atleast 120MB of free memory
   * Atleast 500MB of free disk space

 * Step 1: Clone the repository